cedadev/nlds/docs/source/system-status.rst

     Put Transfer   Rabbit error
     Logger         All Consumers Offline (0/2)                ctag1.732d21f82b4c47dcbd7dabe12f95315c
-    Logger         (the ctag here will be on the row above)   ctag1.040535d3708c4012a4d2e6b0e6884cf2
+    Logger         (the ctag here will be on the row above)   ctag1.040535d3708c4012a4d2e6b0e6884cf2 Archive Get    All Consumers Online (1/1)
+    Archive Put    All Consumers Online (4/4)
     =============  =========================================  =========================================

 The errors on Index, Get Transfer and Put Transfer are for illustrative purposes and are not accurate